Fan-WY/Fan-WY.github.io/_pages/federatedLearningDRE.md

 {% include toc %}

 # Overview
-FL enables devices to cooperatively train a machine learning (ML) model without sharing their private data.
+Federated Learning (FL) enables devices to cooperatively train a machine learning (ML) model without sharing their private data.
 It has two key obstacles, however: a communication bottleneck and data heterogeneity.
 To overcome the communication challenge, I present a probabilistic device selection strategy that allows fewer devices to participate in training.
 To address the issue of data heterogeneity, we created a hierarchical FL to customize edge models for the devices.

 # The hierarchical federated learning framework
 <br />